gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

 ## Parallel DTLS connections

-   To enable SCTP-AUTH re-rekeying, periodic authentication of both endpoints, and force attackers to dynamic key extraction, DTLS/SCTP per this specification define the usage of parallel DTLS connections over the same SCTP association.
-This solution ensures that there are no limitations to the lifetime of the SCTP association due to DTLS, it also avoids dependency on DTLS renegotiation (DTLS 1.2 only) or the properties of key-update in DTLS 1.3 which does not allow mutual endpoint re-authentication.
-Parallel DTLS connections enables opening a new DTLS connection performing a full handshake, maybe using resumption, while the existing DTLS is kept in place.
+   To enable SCTP-AUTH re-rekeying, periodic authentication of both endpoints, and force attackers to dynamic key extraction {{RFC7624}}, DTLS/SCTP per this specification defines the usage of parallel DTLS connections over the same SCTP association.
+This solution ensures that there are no limitations to the lifetime of the SCTP association due to DTLS, it also avoids dependency on version specific DTLS mechanisms such as renegotiation in DTLS 1.2, which is disabled by default in many DTLS implementations, or post-handshake messages in DTLS 1.3, which does not allow mutual endpoint re-authentication or re-keying of SCTP-AUTH.
+Parallel DTLS connections enable opening a new DTLS connection performing a handshake, maybe using resumption, while the existing DTLS connection is kept in place.
 On handshake completion switch to the security context of the new DTLS connection and then ensure delivery of all the SCTP chunks using the old DTLS connections security context.
 When that has been